Two-layer neural networks with values in a Banach space: Linear-nonlinear decompositions in Riesz spaces

 \begin{definition}[Banach lattice] Let $E$ be a Riesz space equipped with a norm with the following monotonicity property

 If, in addition, $E$ is norm complete, its is called a Banach lattice. \end{definition}

-For a more detailed introduction to Riesz spaces we refer to \cite{Meyer-Nieberg}. \begin{example} Here we give some common examples of Banach lattices and an example of a Riesz space that is \emph{not} a Banach lattice. \begin{itemize} \item finite-dimensional spaces $\R^m$ and sequence spaces $\ell^p$ are Banach lattices under the following componentwise ordering
+\revone{We will only come across Banach lattices in \cref{sec:examples}.
+In the rest of the paper, the monotonicity property~\eqref{eq:mononotic_norm} will not be needed. } For a more detailed introduction to Riesz spaces we refer to~\cite{Meyer-Nieberg}. \begin{example} Here we give some common examples of Banach lattices and an example of a Riesz space that is \emph{not} a Banach lattice. \begin{itemize} \item finite-dimensional spaces $\R^m$ and sequence spaces $\ell^p$ are Banach lattices under the following componentwise ordering

 \item the space of continuous functions $C(\Omega)$ ($\Omega$ -- compact) is a Banach lattice under the following pointwise ordering

 \item the spaces $L^p(\Omega)$, $1 \leq p \leq \infty$, are Banach lattices under the following ordering